I teach computer science to mostly 15 and 16-year olds. And I ♥ what I do!

 I'm a big fan of Smoothie King, the Oxford comma, and oreos.

-If you want to know even more about me, you can read my resume.
+If you want to know even more about me, you can read my CV.

-To contact me, send me an email or find me on Twitter, Linked In, or on campus.
+To contact me, send me an email or find me on Twitter or Linked In.

 You should, too.

 Taking AP Computer Science in the fall?
 Want to keep up your Java skills?
 Want to review a topic that you didn't fully understand the first time?
 Want to learn something new?
 Try one of these resources this summer.

 Note: There are no formal pre-AP assignments this summer.
 These resources are merely for anyone interested in working on them.

 Practice your logic skills and work on arrays, Strings, and recursion.

 Math problems that need Java (or other programming languages) to solve.

 Downloadable Instructions If you would like me to write a letter of recommendation on your behalf for a college, internship, or scholarship to which you are applying, please initiate the request by asking me in person or via email.
 If I agree to write the letter and am given adequate time to complete the task, the next steps are to provide me with the requested information listed below and completed forms (if applicable), in a timely manner.